-Though L. Ron Hubbard has been dead for 30 years, Scientology is still going strong, despite the claims made by documentaries like Going Clear.
-The Church has been accused of everything from tax fraud to destroying families to physical abuse, just to name a few.
-Many of Scientology's views on sex seem to have originated from L. Ron Hubbard himself, a man who has been accused of sexual assault, performing abortions, and rampant drug use.
+Though L. Ron Hubbard has been dead for over 30 years, Scientology is still has a following, despite the claims made by documentaries like Going Clear.
+The Church of Scientology has been accused of several criminal acts, from tax fraud to destroying families to physical abuse.

-Before Hubbard founded the world's most bizarre church, he was deeply involved in the occult and black magick.
-He didn't outright state his beliefs and largely hid his inclinations from his staff and followers, but many claim Hubbard believed he was the reincarnation of Satan.
-His son has leveled allegations against the so-called religious leader that are totally shocking.
+Before Hubbard founded Scientology, he was deeply involved in the occult and black magic.
+He didn't outright state his beliefs and he largely hid his inclinations from his staff and followers, but many claim Hubbard believed he was the reincarnation of Satan.
+His son has leveled allegations against the religious leader over the years.
 Many of the allegations have been verified by the reports and memoirs of those who have left the church.
-Despite the fact that Hubbard is long gone, his troubling views on women, rape, homosexuality, and more still permeate the tenants of Scientology today.
+Despite the fact that Hubbard is long gone, his strong views on women, rape, homosexuality, and more still permeate the tenants of Scientology today.

 Before creating Scientology, Hubbard was part of the counterculture he later capitalized upon as he convinced young people to join him and his Sea Org.
-In August of 1945, Hubbard met Jack Parsons, a fanatic of the occult and a literal rocket scientist; specifically, he admired black magick guru Aleister Crowley, who was known to followers as "Beast 666."
+In August of 1945, Hubbard met Jack Parsons, a fan of the occult and a literal rocket scientist; specifically, he admired black magic guru Aleister Crowley, who was known to followers as "Beast 666."

 Hubbard Was Diagnosed With Paranoid Schizophrenia

-"I [hoped] that time would balance [my] mind, which I [have] every reason to suppose was seriously affected.
-I cannot account for nor rise above long periods of moroseness and suicidal inclinations, and have newly come to realize that I must first triumph above this before I can hope to rehabilitate myself at all."
+"I cannot account for nor rise above long periods of moroseness and suicidal inclinations, and have newly come to realize that I must first triumph above this before I can hope to rehabilitate myself at all," he said.